Reaffirmation Agreement for Chapter 7 Bankruptcy (Reaffirming a Mortgage)

-Am I Required to Sign a Reaffirmation Agreement to Keep my House in a Chapter 7 Bankruptcy in Georgia?
+Is a Reaffirmation Agreement Required to Keep My House in a Chapter 7 Bankruptcy in Georgia?

 In Georgia, mortgage companies’ loans are protected in two ways.

 - The bank protects itself by requiring that the borrower sign a promissory note.
 A promissory note is a contract where the borrower promises to pay the amount of the loan and to make the required monthly payment as outlined in the agreement.

 - The second way a Georgia mortgage company protects itself is by requiring that the borrower sign his or her interest in the house to the mortgage company in the form of what is called a security deed.
 A security deed is a document that the borrower signs promising the house as collateral.
 When a debtor or borrower files a successful bankruptcy, the debtor’s individual liability arising from the promissory note is ultimately discharged.
 That is, the borrower’s personal liability as to the mortgage is wiped out.
 However, even after bankruptcy, the security deed survives, giving the mortgage company the right to foreclose on the home.

 That means that even though you don’t have to keep paying the mortgage and they can’t come after you, the bank can still foreclose and take it away from you under Georgia law.
 The mortgage company can foreclose on the home, sell it, and recover any monies from the sale.

 What Happens if You Refuse to Sign the Reaffirmation Agreement for Chapter 7?

 Even worse, it is technically possible that your mortgage company can foreclose on your house even if you are current on mortgage payments and refuse to reaffirm the debt in a Chapter 7 bankruptcy because most mortgage agreements contain a clause that states a bankruptcy filing triggers an automatic default and gives the mortgage company the right to foreclose on the house.